jakerella/crunch-kata/README.md

 npm test
 ```

+### Assumptions

+1. One of the requirements was to have a service to get a variables "position in the order".
+It was not clear what this "position" would look like.
+As such, I have assumed that it is a numeric position within a hierarchical structure represented as an Array of numbers, beginning with the position at the top level, then the second level, and so forth.

+2. I have also assumed that have a single factory/service for the various functions is acceptable.
+The alternative seems to be having a single function in each service, which would not be a sound architectural decision.

 ## Problem description

 You're working on an application that enables its users to explore survey data.
 These surveys contain many questions, or *variables*, which may be grouped and organized in a tree-like structure to make them easier to find.
 Your job is to develop a web component that displays these variables following the specified order structure.
 (A different team is implementing the interface for arranging the variables into that order--that's not your responsibility.)